jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ![header image](img/7-codepipeline-deploy-2.png)

-Your pipeline has been created.
+Now, your CodePipeline has been created!
 Once a pipeline is created, any change in your source code in AWS CodeCommit will trigger the pipeline process.
 In build stage, CloudGuard will protect the serverless application by enabling Proact, and FSP which will be added to the Lambda function as a layer.
 The code will be scanned for vulnerabilities and embedded credentials by Proact first, and then FSP will be enabled on the function for runtime protection.
 This process will happen every time a codepipline update is triggered.

 ## 5. Test your CodePipeline - Release Change